 The DLA Piper report – also released today – is highly critical of several aspects of Qatar’s laws and policies, including most notably the sponsorship or kafala system, which it says “is no longer the appropriate tool for the effective control of migration in Qatar.”
 However, while the report also states that the government should “review and reconsider the necessity of an exit visa”, it does not mention a time-frame for the exit permit’s abolition.

 “We welcome the fact that a government-commissioned report is categorical about the inadequacies of the sponsorship system.
-Many of the findings are consistent with Amnesty International’s own research.
-While the report also makes some good recommendations, it pulls its punches on reform of the exit permit and sponsorship system,” said James Lynch.
+Many of the findings and recommendations are consistent with Amnesty International’s own research,” said James Lynch.